soroswap/docs/03-technical-reference/07-optimal-route/README.md

 # Technical Architecture for Optimal Routing

-This document explain how Soroswap will find the optimal route for a swap
+Soroswap Optimal Routing is a key component of the Soroswap protocol, designed to find the most efficient route for executing swaps.
+By leveraging a combination of the solutions implemented by 1Inch and Uniswap, Soroswap aims to provide users with the best possible trading experience.

 ## Background